squizzi/bumblebee/README.md

 # bumblebee
-## Application core environment automation
+**Application core environment automation**

 Bumblebee is an application core environment automater written in python.
 Environments with valid debuginfo packages are spun up on demand on the container host using docker.

-## Client Install
+## Client install from source

- * Install Python 2.x
+ * Python 2.x
- * `pip install scp`
+ * `pip install scp uuid validators`
+ * Edit environment variables `containerhost` and `corevol` inside `create-container.py`

-## Server Requirements
+## Server requirements

- * subscribed to the debuginfo and default repositories for your distro
+ * Subscribed to the debuginfo and default repositories for your distro.
- * shared volume for core files
+ * Temporary space to house incoming core files and dockerfile's.
+ * Plenty of space to host containers.
+Due to the size of debuginfo packages, containers may become quite large.

 ## How it works